mongodb-labs/atlas-cli-plugin-terraform/README.md

 #### Dynamic blocks in regions_config

 You can use `dynamic` blocks for `regions_config`.
 The plugin assumes that `for_each` has an expression which is evaluated to a `list` or `set` of objects.
 Dynamic block and individual blocks for `regions_config` are not supported at the same time in a `replication_specs`.
+If you need this use case, please send us feedback.
 This is an example of how to use dynamic blocks in `regions_config`:
 ```hcl
   replication_specs {
     num_shards = var.replication_specs.num_shards